WPoelman/sem-web-final-project/README.md

 # sem_web_final_project
-Final project for the course Semantic Webtechnology
+Final project for the course Semantic Webtechnology (LIX002M05), 2021-2022.

+## Project description
+This project enables the generation of Wikipedia infobox content in Dutch, based on English Wikipedia infoboxes.
+It consists of several subparts: the extraction of data, the creation of mappings and the final prediction process.
+All code used for the writing of _Final Project Report: Aligning Wikipedia Infoboxes_ is present: the results are fully reproducible.

 ## Usage
 1. Run `pip install -r requirements.txt`